Multi-objective Reinforcement Learning with Nonlinear Preferences: Provable Approximation for Maximizing Expected Scalarized Return: Ablation Studies and Additional Experiments

 We conduct further studies on the empirical effects of the discretization factor $\alpha$.
 For $W_{\text{SPF}}$, we set $\lambda = 1$ (the smoothing factor).
 We gradually increase the disctretization interval of accumulated reward $\alpha$ gradually from $0.4$ to $1.2$ for a reward discount $\gamma = 0.999$ for Taxi and $\gamma = 0.99$ for Scavenger Hunt with the same settings as the experiments.
-As shown in Figure \ref{result:ablation:a}(a) and Figure \ref{result:ablation:b}, we observe that the solution quality is often very high (better than baselines considered in the main body) even for discretization values that are substantially greater than those needed for theoretical guarantees (with $\epsilon = 1$, we need $\alpha = 2.5\times10^{-3}$).
-Nonetheless the results are not necessarily monotone with respect to $\alpha$ in this regime.
+As shown in \Cref{result:ablation:a} and \Cref{result:ablation:b}, we observe that the solution quality is often very high (better than baselines considered in the main body) even for discretization values that are substantially greater than those needed for theoretical guarantees (with $\epsilon = 1$, we need $\alpha = 2.5\times10^{-3}$).
+Nonetheless, the results exhibit non-monotonic behavior with respect to $\alpha$, which suggests that factors such as the alignment of discretization granularity with the welfare function's smoothness play a role, especially in this large $\alpha$ regime where empirical performance exceeds the worst-case theoretical guarantees.

 This set of ablation studies demonstrates that the \textsc{RAVI} algorithm is capable of finding high-quality policies for optimizing expected scalarized return despite using a larger discretization parameter than that needed for our theoretical analysis.
-The practical takeaway is that, if one cannot afford the runtime for a very fine $\alpha$ with worst-case theoretical guarantees, one should instead try several much larger $\alpha$ values but still less than the smoothness of the objective.
-Due to the superlinear runtime scaling with respect to $\alpha$ for $d > 1$, this can be substantially faster than a single run with much smaller $\alpha$.
+The practical takeaway is that, while smaller $\alpha$ values provide finer discretization and better theoretical guarantees, they incur increased computation costs.
+Conversely, larger $\alpha$ values can coarsen the discretization but still result in competitive performance, as demonstrated empirically.